 Such as a better full-screen glass protector, camera lens rings, shockproof or rugged iPhone case (back cover), pop sockets, etc.

-These protective accessories will do their job a lot better for a couple of years without any second thought.
+These protective accessories will do their job a lot better for a couple of years without any second thoughts.
 Once the accessories got old or physically damaged, get a new one.

 For more news updates and guides, follow this blog.
 If you have any queries just mention them in the comment section below, till then stay tuned.